fufuok/bytespool/buffer/README.md

 func (bb *Buffer) Read(p []byte) (n int, err error)
 ```

-Read implements io\.Reader\.
+Read implements io.Reader.

-The function copies data from Buffer\.B to p\.
-The return value n is the number of bytes read\, error is always nil\.
+The function copies data from Buffer.B to p.
+The return value n is the number of bytes read, error is always nil\!\!\!

 ### func \(\*Buffer\) ReadFrom